-Kühtai – a sustainable resort
+Kühtai – a sustainable holiday destination

 Preserving nature for the future and keeping the ecological footprint as small as possible is an increasingly important issue.
-At Kühtai, sustainability is achieved thanks to many initiatives, such as the construction of a district heating plant.
+In Kühtai, sustainability is achieved thanks to many initiatives, such as the construction of a district heating plant.

 Clean electricity directly from Kühtai